APCGitHub/rets-rabbit-v2-craft2/README.md

 * [searchCriteria](#searchcriteria) - An instance of `RetsRabbit_SearchCriteriaModel`
 * pageInfo - Craft\PaginationVariable just like with the native `pagination` tag
-* results - Array of results, will be null if an error occurred and an empty array if not results were found.
+* results - Array of results, will be null if an error occurred and an empty array if no results were found.

 #### SearchCriteria